 My name is Jade Marco and I am a Parent Governor who was elected in October 2019.
 I am an assistant headteacher for Inclusion as my day job (currently working across two schools in Kent and Medway) so education and inclusion are my passions in life, as well as my two children - one of whom still attends St Helen's.
 I am a member of the Finance, Pay and Head Teacher Performance Management committees and I am currently being trained to become the Link Governor for SEN and Pupil Premium.

-My name is Louise and I am a Co-opted Governor and I joined the governing body in September 2020.
-I am an HR professional in my day job and also have two children in the school.
-I am a member of the Finance, Pay, Head Teacher Performance Management and Worship committees and I am the governor for Sports Premium
+My name is Henry and I am a Co-opted Governor and I joined the governing body in July 2021.
+I am member of the Premises and H&S Committee and have special responsibility for Pupil Premium and Sports Premium.